 I had no experience with real clay as a child.
 In the early 1990s, I came across some clay in the woods near a pond, took some home, searched the library for information, cleaned the clay, made pinch pots, and fired them in the fireplace.
 Loved it.
 Loved the idea of starting with earth and ending with dishes.

 I started taking pottery classes at the Northern Clay Center in 1996, then apprenticed with Richard Bresnahan, at the St. John’s University Pottery, from 1999-2002.
 In order to be able to build a wood-fired kiln, my husband and I bought land in Bridgewater Township, six miles south of Northfield.
 We built a house in 2003, and moved in January of 2004.
-The third version of the wood-fired kiln was built in the summer of 2010, finished in 2016, fired once, and has just now received a proper chimney.
+The third version of the wood-fired kiln was built in the summer of 2010, finished in 2016, fired once, had a proper chimney installed, and has been fired several times.
 In 2014, potter Glynnis Lessing and I purchased a propane kiln, which we used to fire our work.
-Glynnis now has her own kiln, as I am firing with various friends and apprentices.
+Glynnis now has her own kiln, and I am firing with various friends and apprentices.